Aid: Policy incoherence

 One measure of this policy incoherence is the Commitment to Development Index (CDI) published by the Center for Global Development.
 The index measures and evaluates 22 of the world's richest countries on policies that affect developing countries, in addition to simply aid.
 It shows that development policy is more than just aid; it also takes into account trade, investment, migration, environment, security, and technology.

-Thus, some states are beginning to go Beyond Aid and instead seek to ensure there is a policy coherence, for example see Common Agricultural Policy reform or Doha Development Round.
+Thus, some states are seeking to ensure there is a policy coherence, for example see Common Agricultural Policy reform or Doha Development Round.
 This approach might see the nature of aid change from loans, debt cancellation, budget support etc., to supporting developing countries.
 This requires a strong political will, however, the results could potentially make aid far more effective and efficient.

-The "aid industry"

-Private giving includes aid from charities, philanthropic organizations or businesses to recipient countries or programs within recipient countries.
-Garrett has observed that aid donor organizations have developed their own industry known as the "aid industry".
-Private donors to countries in need of aid are a large part of this, by making money while finding the next best solution for the country in need of aid.
-These private outside donors take away from local entrepreneurship leaving countries in need of aid reliant on them.

-Transition out of aid

-Researchers looked at how Ghana compares with groups of other countries that have been transitioning out of aid.
-They talk about how the World Bank reclassified Ghana from a low income country to a lower middle income country in 2010.
-They found Ghana experiencing significant improvements across development indicators since early 2000s with different changes for different indicators which is consistent or better than lower middle income country averages.

-Marshall Plan
+History

+An early example of the military type of aid is the First Crusade, which began when Byzantine Greek emperor Alexios I Komnenos asked for help in defending Byzantium, the Holy Land, and the Christians living there from the Seljuk takeover of the region.
+The call for aid was answered by Pope Urban II, when, at the Council of Piacenza of 1095, he called for Christendom to rally in military support of the Byzantines with references to the "Greek Empire and the need of aid for it."

 After World War II the Marshall Plan (and similar programs for Asia, and the Point Four program for Latin America) became the major American aid program, and became a model for its foreign aid policies for decades.
 The U.S. gave away about $20 billion in Marshall Plan grants and other grants and low-interest long-term loans to Western Europe, 1945 to 1951.
-Historian Michael J. Hogan argues that American aid was critical in stabilizing the economy and politics of Western Europe.
-It brought in modern management that dramatically increased productivity, and encouraged cooperation between labor and management, and among the member states.
-Local Communist parties were opposed, and they lost prestige and influence and a role in government.
-In strategic terms, says Hogan, the Marshall Plan strengthened the West against the possibility of a communist invasion or political takeover.
-However, the Marshall Plan's role in the rapid recovery has been debated.
-Most reject the idea that it only miraculously revived Europe, since the evidence shows that a general recovery was already under way thanks to other aid programs from the United States.
 Economic historians Bradford De Long and Barry Eichengreen conclude it was, "History's Most Successful Structural Adjustment Program."
 They state: